zueskalare/rss_auto_reader/README.md

 - **Persistence**: Deduplicates and stores articles in PostgreSQL.
 - **Summarization**: Generates concise summaries using OpenAI.
 - **Webhook Dispatch**: Posts summarized data to a configurable HTTP endpoint.
-- **ASGI & Web UI**: Serves the Flask-based API and web interface via Starlette and Uvicorn.
+- **ASGI & Web UI**: Serves the FastAPI backend via Uvicorn and the Gradio-based frontend.
 - **Async Fetch Loop**: Executes the polling logic to fetch new feed entries asynchronously.
 - **Async Summarization Loop**: Summarizes newly fetched articles asynchronously in the background.
 - **Dockerized**: Ready to run via Docker Compose for easy deployment.